 Position the pump on a flat surface with the drive end facing up.
 Lubricate the shaft O-ring and install it in the groove in the shaft.
-Slide the shaft sleeve and rotating portion of the seal onto the shaft until the sleeve bottoms against the shaft shoulder.

 Assemble the rotor adjusting sleeve (07) as described in Pump Reassembly, Section E and position it on a flat surface with the drive end down.
+If removed, install the spring pin (07AF) in the bearing retaining nut (07AD).